chuanqisun/htmaa-2025/src/posts/week-07/index.md

 ## Key Learnings

-- **Parametric Design for Joints:** Separate the parameters for material thickness and slot size.
-Use the thickest measurement for material thickness, but make slots slightly smaller for a tight press-fit.
-This accounts for material variance and ensures snug joints.
+- **Parametric Design for Joints:** Separate parameters for material thickness and slot size.
+Use the thickest measurement for material, but make slots slightly smaller for press-fit joints.

-- **Measure Physical Objects, Not Images:** To avoid dimensional errors, always measure the actual object rather than relying on images or specifications.
-My tire diameter miscalculation could have been avoided with direct measurement.
+- **Measure Physical Objects:** Always measure the actual object directly rather than relying on images or specifications to avoid dimensional errors.

-- **Survey Available Materials First:** Before finalizing a design, survey what materials are actually available.
-My assumption of 2x4 lumber led to a redesign when OSB sheets were the actual material.
+- **Understand Materials Before Design:** Survey available materials before starting your design to avoid unnecessary redesigns.

-- **Stay Cautious During Testing:** Even when things work well, maintain caution during physical testing.
-It's easy to get over-excited and take unnecessary risks—I learned this the hard way with my landing.
+- **Stay Cautious During Testing:** Maintain caution during physical testing, even when things work well.
+Don't let excitement lead to unnecessary risks.

 ## Appendix